TypeDB 3.0 is live! Get started for free.

 This query returns the count of how many friends the user $alex has (identified by their username "grothendieck_25").
 Note that the query works in two stages:

-1. First, the match stage outputs all answers from the database that satisfy the given statements about $alex, the $friend-of-alex, and the $friendship of them.
-This means we output all possible data combinations for those three variables found in the database!
+1. First, the match stage outputs all answers from the database that satisfy the statements in the body of the stage.
+This means we output all possible data combinations from the database for the three used variables!

-2. Second, the reduce stage takes all these answer combinations and counts them, outputting a single number assigned to the variable $alex-friend-count.
+2. Second, the reduce stage counts these answer combinations, outputs a single number, and assigns it to the variable $alex-friend-count.

-The pattern $var isa <type> means the variable $var represents a data object (a.k.a. instance) of type <type>.
-A data instance may be independent, or it may reference other instances.
-For example, a relation can reference other instances called its role players.
-An attribute can reference a single other instance called its owner.
+The pattern $var isa <type> means the variable $var represents a data object (instance) of type <type>.
+An instance may be independent, or it may reference other instances.

 TypeQL has special statements to capture references between instances, like $relation isa <type> (<role>: $player); or $owner has <type> $attribute.